lorige55/studier/README.md

 # Studier

 The studier is still in development and has many bugs.
 This is why you have to install the latest version manually.
 I am very thankfull if you could report any bugs or feature requests under the issues tab in this repository.
+Thanks!

 ## Installation